gabyx/Githooks/README.md

 skipped**.
 This feature enables to enforce an update to a specific version.
 In some cases this is useful (serialization changes etc.).

-The single-line commit trailers `^Update-Info: *(.*)` on version tagged commits are used to assemble a small changelog during update, which is presented to the user.
+The single-line commit trailers `^Update-Info: *(.*)` (multiple ones allowed) on the annotated tag is used to assemble a small changelog during update, which is presented to the user.
 The single line can contain important information/links to relevant fixes and changes.

 You can also check for updates at any time by executing [`git hooks update`](docs/cli/git_hooks_update.md) or using